Psychometric Numerical Tests & Employment

 Psychometric tests are generally developed by Chartered Occupational Psychologists who are professionals at developing numerical reasoning psychometric tests.Psychometric tests assess candidate’s ability to deal with figures quickly and carefully while under time pressure.
 They first became prevalent in the 1980’s following work of psychologists such as Paul Kline with his pioneering work “A handbook of test construction: Introduction to psychometric design (1986)”.

-He concluded psychometric tests could provide reliable and yet objective results which could be used to evaluate candidates abilities.
+He concluded that psychometric tests could provide reliable and yet objective results which could be used to evaluate candidates abilities.
 He also concluded accurate judgements could only be made if the quality of tests was high so having good quality tests was deemed to be of paramount importance.

 This internationally acknowledged work was followed by a rise in the use of psychometric numerical reasoning tests in assessment centres and now psychometric tests are commonly used by employers seeking to differentiate between candidates.

 Other works followed in the 1990’s including “An analysis of the predictive power of the panel interview and pre-employment tests (1992)” by P.Roth and J.Campion which highlighted the importance of pre – interview employment interviews.